 We’re delighted to say that our unique creative services now include copywriting and content strategy.
-Megan Oldcorn has joined the team to offer everything from the essentials such as proof-reading and sub-editing to larger projects like creating tone of voice guidelines.
+Megan Oldcorn has joined the Nixon team to offer everything from the essentials such as proof-reading and sub-editing to larger projects like creating tone of voice guidelines in line with branding.

 With so much attention given over to how brands look and feel, maintaining a strong, consistent approach in text has never been so important.
 We know only too well how tricky it can be to work with a brand that is visually stunning but doesn’t quite deliver when it comes to content.
 Nobody wants to be accused of being ‘all style and no substance’.